Krzysiek102/soccer-bet/README.md

 ### Debug client locally

-* In VS Code trigger `ng server` debug configuration
+* In VS Code trigger `ng serve` debug configuration
 * Put a breakpoint on ts file - it should be catched in VS Code

 ### Debug server locally